Sources: Drummond to Knicks after Robinson exit

 Daily sports — scores, transfers, the storylines from the leagues you actually follow.
 Free.

-- A two-time All-Star, Drummond owns career averages of 12.1 points and 11.9 rebounds over 14 NBA seasons, with his 2017-18 peak producing 15 points, 16 rebounds, 3.0 assists, 1.6 blocks and 1.5 steals per game.
+- Drummond is a two-time All-Star who has averaged 12.1 points and 11.9 rebounds over 14 NBA seasons, with his 2017-18 peak producing 15.0 points, 16.0 rebounds, 3.0 assists, 1.6 blocks and 1.5 steals per game.